From the moment shots rang out at lunchtime on November 22nd 1963, talk of conspiracy has surrounded the assassination of President John F. Kennedy.

 However, despite extensive camera surveillance of both buildings, the CIA were unable to provide any photographic evidence of Oswald’s presence at either embassy , claiming the cameras weren’t operating or the photos were destroyed.
 The HSCA later discovered the CIA had lied about both points.

-Photos did later emerge, but none of them showed the real Oswald.
-Six weeks later, on the night of the assassination, FBI agents questioning Oswald made a startling discovery.
+Photos did later emerg, but none of them showed the real Oswald.
+Six weeks later, on the night of the assassination, FBI agents questioning the alleged assassin made a startling discovery.
 They had obtained tapes of Oswald’s calls to the Cuban embassy and the voice on the tape was not him.

 …it appears that there is a second person who was at the Soviet embassy down there.

-Rumours were also circulating that Oswald, or whoever was impersonating Oswald, had visited a KGB agent at the Soviet Embassy, the obvious implication being that there was Russian involvement in the President's murder.
+Rumours were also circulating that Oswald, or whoever was impersonating him, had visited a KGB agent at the Soviet Embassy, the obvious implication being that there was Russian involvement in the President's murder.

-This was an entirely false rumour, but it served its purpose in concentrating minds in Washington to cover up the true facts of the assassination.
+This was an entirely manufactured rumour, but it served its purpose in concentrating minds in Washington to cover up the true facts of the assassination.